AF-1/AF-1/README.md

 ### 🔵 [Custom Start Stop Times](https://github.com/AF-1/lms-customstartstoptimes#custom-start-stop-times)
-A plugin that allows you to start and stop tracks at a specified playback/song time.<br><br>
+A plugin that allows you to start and stop tracks at a specific playback/song time or to skip a specific part of the song (e.g. silence).<br><br>
 ➔ [**More information**](https://github.com/AF-1/lms-customstartstoptimes#custom-start-stop-times)
 <br><br><br>